sts10/hushline-website/README.md

 # Page Builder

-Quickly create accessible, lightweight, and effective single-page, single-file websites.
+Quickly create single-page, single-file websites that are accessible, lightweight, and effective.

 ## Problem

 Activists in countries with internet censorship require efficient methods to deploy websites to support their cause, regardless of technical expertise.
-How quickly content is published can determine success or failure and even impact someone’s physical safety.
-Likewise, how performant and lightweight your site is will help ensure that people with limited bandwidth and older devices can quickly load your page.
+How quickly content is published can determine success or failure, and even impact someone’s physical safety.
+A performant and lightweight site will help ensure that people with limited bandwidth and older devices can quickly load the page.

 ## Important Information